ocaml/ocaml.org/CONTRIBUTING.md

 ## Contributing Content

-Here's a list of community-driven content and how you can contribute to it:
+We've provided a list of community-driven content below.
+When adding content to any of these sections, it's best to fork the repo, add your file, and open a pull request (PR).

 - [The Blog](#content-blog)
 - [Job Board](#content-job)